-Welcome to your top Fairfax Station homes for sale & Fairfax County real estate resource.
+Search the newest Fairfax Station, VA homes for sale & real estate below!
 Fairfax Station is an ideal community for people who want beautiful, sprawling homes and gorgeous landscaping.
 This community hosts shops, restaurants, and galleries, and it also offers easy access to nature and top schools.
 Rich with history, the community features both old and new architectural styles.
 Like other communities in Fairfax County, it is home to many residents who want to work in the metro D.C. area but prefer to live in the suburbs.
 For information about properties for sale in Fairfax Station or to schedule a private showing, contact your expert real estate agents today.
 Read more about Fairfax Station real estate.

 This page is updated with Fairfax Station home listings several times per day directly from the Fairfax Station, Virginia MLS.